gwenshap/DBD-Oracle/README.hpux.txt

     export LD_LIBRARY_PATH=$ORACLE_HOME/lib  #for 64bit HP (I defined them both)

 The standard mantra now works out of the box on HP-UX:

-    cd DBD-1.07/ #or more recent version
+    cd DBD-Oracle-1.07  # or more recent version perl Makefile.PL
-    perl Makefile.PL
     make
     make test
     make install        # if all went smoothly

 And with DBD-1.14 and later the following can be used:

-    cd DBD-1.14 / #or more recent version perl Makefile.PL -l # uses a simple link to oracle's main library make
+    cd DBD-Oracle-1.14  # or more recent version perl Makefile.PL -l # uses a simple link to oracle's main library make
     make test
     make install        # if all went smoothly

 If you have trouble, see the L<Trouble Shooting> instructions below, for hints of what might be wrong... and send me a note, describing your configuration, and what you did to fix it.

 =head1	Trouble Shooting

 =head2	"Unresolved symbol"

 In general, find the symbols, edit the Makefile, and make test.

 You'll have to modify the recipe accordingly, in my case the symbol "LhtStrCreate" was unresolved.
 (Authors Note: thanks patch suggestions by Jay Strauss this situation which occurs with Oracle 8.1.6 should now be handled in Makefile.PL.)

 1) Find the symbols.

    a) The following ksh/bash code (courtesy of Roger) will search
       from $ORACLE_HOME and below for Symbols in files in lib directories.
       Save the following to a file called "findSymbol".

    >>>>  CUT HERE <<<<<
    cd $ORACLE_HOME